 When you think about future-proofing and being prepared for what is coming next, I think it is about finding ways to utilize no code and low code options that empower your content teams and free up developer teams to focus on revenue impacting organizational priorities.
 This has got to be a pretty critical focus for development leaders so they can keep their powder dry for when they really need it.

 It is important to note, though, that the concept of "low code" is subjective.
 There is no industry-determined nor industry-accepted way to measure what meets the definition of "low code."
 Large organizations could have hundreds of thousands of lines of code—which is considerable—but that might be relatively small compared to their competitors.

 There isn’t a need for development with these kinds of platforms, at least not immediately.
 Everything that would be accomplished through code can be accomplished through a user interface, broadening the pool of employees who can complete tasks.

-Benefits of low-code and no-code platforms
+What are the benefits of low-code and no-code platforms?

 The less code, the less room for error.